rivtlib-dev/rivtlib.github.io/docs/index.md

 ## **rivt** Overview

-**rivt** is a Python package providing an API for *rivtText*, a highly readable and shareable calculation markup language.
-It wraps and extends reStructuredText to simplify production of calculation documents.
+**rivt** is a Python package providing an API for *rivtText*, a highly readable and shareable markup language designed for calculations.
+It implements a markup language - **rivtText** - that wraps and extends reStructuredText (reST).
 The API uses file and folder conventions to simplify formatting, navigation and code folding.
-Calculation reports are divided into easily modified components that are assembled into collated calculation reports.
-Folders are shown bracketed and notes are in parenthesis.
+Text, PDF or HTML output are easily organized and assembled into collated reports.
+The folder structure (shown bracketed) is shown below.

 **rivt Folder Structure**